 The high level of awareness by the media and the authorities has stirred a family planning buzz in the state.
-People have got more conscious and conservative on raising the family and maintaining its size.
-The natural way to limit the size of family is abstinence from the sex however it is very abnormal to maintain a healthy married life.
-For this reason, other alternatives have been desired by the families; especially females to preserve intimacy.
-There are various alternatives now available in market for the purpose.
+People have got more conscious and conservative about raising the family and maintaining its size.
+The natural way to limit the size of the family is abstinence from sex; however, it is very abnormal to maintain a healthy married life.
+For this reason, other alternatives have been desired by the families, especially females, to preserve intimacy.
+There are various alternatives now available in the market for the purpose.
 The sperm entry in the female could be prevented by using barriers like condoms or implantable devices.
-However, condoms are not 100% effective and the device interventions are not 100% safe.
+However, condoms are not 100% effective, and the device interventions are not 100% safe.

-The questions and answers outlined below provide important information to assist you in using the pill in the safest and most effective manner.
+The questions and answers outlined below provide important information to assist you in safely and effectively using the pill.
 Be sure to read this information before you start taking birth control pills.
 Please feel free to discuss with your provider any questions or concerns that you may have about taking the pill.

 Birth control pills are made up of hormones- estrogen and progestin.
-These are the same hormones that are naturally produced in the ovaries and regulate the ovulation and the menstrual cycle.
-There are a number of different brands available, manufactured by several different companies.
-Pills containing both the hormones namely estrogen and progestinare are called combination pills.
+These are the same hormones naturally produced in the ovaries and regulate ovulation and the menstrual cycle.
+There are several different brands available, manufactured by several different companies.
+Pills containing both the hormones estrogen and progestin are called combination pills.
 Some are progestin-only pills.
-Most women on the pill take combination pills though they can be taken individual also.
-(You should not take the combination pill during prolonged bed rest).
-The hormones in the pill work by impeding the releasing of eggs from the ovaries and when there is no release of eggs, sperms do not fertilise and pregnancy does not happen.
-They also make cervical mucus thicker to keep sperm away from getting to the eggs.
+Most women on the pill take combination pills though they can be taken individually.
+The hormones in the pill work by impeding the release of eggs from the ovaries, and when there is no release of eggs, sperms do not fertilise, and pregnancy does not happen.
+They also thick cervical mucus to keep sperm from getting to the eggs.

-Birth control pills are generally safer for use however some medications pose certain risks to a specific class of women, so safety is a concern when choosing a birth control method.
+Birth control pills are generally safer for use; however, some medications pose certain risks to a specific class of women, so safety is a concern when choosing a birth control method.
 Certain conditions increase the risk of serious side effects.
-Some of these conditions may even rule out the effects of pill with adverse effects.
-You should not take any kind of birth control pills if you have have breast cancer or think you might be pregnant.
+Some of these conditions may even rule out the effects of pills with adverse effects.
+You should not take birth control pills if you have breast cancer or think you might be pregnant.

 The relationship between cancer and Contraceptive Pills?

-- Pills and cervical cancer: Some studies have indicated the increased incidence of cervical cancer.
-However, this may relate to the other factors such as numbers of sexual partners, STD exposure, etc than to birth control pill use.
+- Pills and cervical cancer: Some studies have indicated an increased incidence of cervical cancer.
+However, this may relate to other factors such as several sexual partners, STD exposure, etc., and birth control pill use.